 3. If you join and do not do a single roleplay within two weeks, you will be removed from the roster.
 Otherwise, you are given about 2-3 weeks of inactivity time before we take action.
 First step is you go on "The List", which is a list of inactive wrestlers we put up from time to time.
 From there, you have 1 week to become active again, or else you will be removed.
 The 'OOC Board' does not count as activity.
 Only the actual Roleplay Board counts.
 If you need to go on L.O.A., please let us know so we don't drop you by mistake.

-4. If you know you will not be roleplaying for a bit, please PM Ash here or Vinny here so they can hold your guys and not put you on The List.
-They don't need any specifics, no questions asked.
-They just like to know if somebody is going to be gone for a couple weeks or so.
+4. If you know you will not be roleplaying for a bit, please PM Vinny here so he can hold your guys and not put you on The List.
+He doesn't need any specifics, no questions asked.
+He just likes to know if somebody is going to be gone for a couple weeks or so.

 5. Do not use or beat up other people's wrestlers in interviews unless the other party has contacted Vinny here telling him that it is okay for you to use those wrestlers.
 The only exception would be if there are multiple people part of a stable or tag team.
 This would allow you to use the wrestlers, but it would all depend on the agreement you have with your partner, as to what you can do in the interview.